orianapresacan/CellVisionAI/Segmentation/Cellpose/README.md

 ## Usage Guide

 ### Model Download
-Acquire the pre-trained model weights from [this link](https://drive.google.com/file/d/1zHGFYCqRCTwTPwgEUMNZu0EhQy2zaovg/view), utilizing the `cyto2torch_3` model for this project.
+Acquire the pre-trained model weights from [this link](https://drive.google.com/file/d/1zHGFYCqRCTwTPwgEUMNZu0EhQy2zaovg/view). `cyto2torch_3` model was used in this project.

 ### Training and Evaluation Commands